Design-Computing/Design-Computing.github.io/md/week1.md

 ![A leather bound notepad with "THINK" embossed on it in gold](https://www.ibm.com/ibm/history/ibm100/images/icp/A153666X76146S48/us__en_us__ibm100__cult_think__replica_thinkpad__620x350.jpg)

 This is the _most_ important thing.
-Spending a long time doing the wrong thing is painful.
-So thinking means discussing with your peers, drawing diagrams, closing your eyes and dancing out the steps, whatever helps you understand.
+Spending a long time doing the wrong thing is painful. _Thinking_ means discussing with your peers, drawing diagrams, closing your eyes and dancing out the steps.
+It's whatever helps you understand.

 Each week has a folder.
 It'll show up in the tree view on the left.
 We're in week 1, so look in the folder `week1`.